monikase/AI_Ethics/Fairness_Implementation_Playbook/5_Case_Study.md

 ## 3. Applying the Fairness Implementation Playbook

-The organization adopted a structured approach aligned with the lifecycle defined in the playbook :contentReference[oaicite:0]{index=0}:
+The organization adopted a structured approach aligned with the lifecycle defined in the playbook:

 **Risk → Decision → Implementation → Mitigation → Validation → Monitoring**